Skip advert

 MG ZS EV 0-62mph, top speed and acceleration

-The updated ZS EV uses a single electric motor that produces 174bhp in the Standard Range version, and 154bhp for the Long Range model.
-Both pump out 280Nm of torque and drive the front wheels only.
-The car will sprint from 0-62mph in over eight seconds, although the performance from 0-30mph is more impressive – and arguably more relevant in urban and suburban driving.
+All post-facelift ZS EVs use a single electric motor.
+This produces 174bhp in the Standard Range version, and drops to 154bhp for the Long Range.
+Both variants pump out 280Nm of torque and drive the front wheels only.
+Both cars will accelerate from 0-62mph in under nine seconds, although the performance from 0-30mph is more impressive – and arguably more relevant in urban and suburban driving.
 Top speed is 108mph.

 Advertisement - Article continues below